idaholab/moose/paper.md

 For example, `Components` and `Closures` are examples of syntax unique to THM that also correspond to base classes of groups of THM objects.

 This documentation page is hosted on the [module website](https://mooseframework.inl.gov/modules/thermal_hydraulics/index.html).
-The website also notably hosts the software quality assurance (SQA) records, such as the testing requirement matrix or failure analysis reports for example.
+The website also hosts the software quality assurance (SQA) records, such as the testing requirement matrix and failure analysis reports.
-The interested reader is referred to the MOOSE SQA plan [@sqa] for more information.

 # Testing